jwulf/mt-8.6-mr/README.md

 ## Conclusions

 It's difficult for me to derive a theory about the internals based on these results.

-The gRPC API seems to be secured as I would expect it to be in both profiles, with the exception of the `ActivateJobs` endpoint, which seems to respond with something regardless of the authorization header.

 The REST API in the first profile seems to be unsecured on the `<default>` tenand and inaccessible on the `green` tenant - except that `ActivateJobs` returns something on the `green` tenant.